Sometimes in the morning I just want to literally roll out of bed and shoot out my arm to grab a frosty glass of chocolate peanut butter smoothie.

-By the way, if you’re not familiar with dates, they are edible, sweet fruit.
+By the way, if you’re not familiar with dates, they are an edible, sweet fruit.
 And they are VERY sweet.
 This is why they are the perfect alternative to sugar.
-According to Healthline, some of their health benefits include: high in fiber, has a considerable amount of potassium, magnesium, and copper.

 Additionally, I wanted something thick with a chilled texture – so that meant using ingredients that were mostly frozen.
 This is key.

 Anyway, you can use this chocolate peanut butter smoothie for breakfast, snack, or just anytime you need a guilt-free dessert.
 Although this smoothie sounds like the perfect, unhealthy dessert, it’s not.
 And I’ll get into that in this post.